List of Mrs. Brown's Boys characters: Redser Brown

 Nicholas "Redser" Brown is the late husband of Agnes Brown and the father of the Brown children.

 Redser and Agnes met at a birthday party, held for Sadie Brady.
 Redser was vomiting at the time; he said "give me a pint of anything" and they gave him Windolene.
 Agnes claims he died young leaving her with young kids, but he is also mentioned to have bought the family's dog, Spartacus (roughly 1996).
 In the original series, it is mentioned that he won her in a 'big willy contest'.
 Although it's never explicitly explained how he died, Agnes once joked that his last words were "Oh fuck, it's a bus!"
 He is also known to have been fond of drink and both his legs had been amputated on separate occasions.
 His full name was given as Nicholas in the movie Agnes Brown.

 Redser appears as a ghost in the 2021 live Halloween special where he is shown to strongly resemble his eldest son Mark.
 It is revealed that Redser was not a good husband and father.
-It was believed that only Agnes could see him, only for it to be revealed near the end of the special that he could also seen by Grandad, who berates him for his attitude in life before punching him and telling him not to come back.
+It was believed that only Agnes could see him, only for it to be revealed near the end of the special that he could also be seen by Grandad, who berates him for his attitude in life before punching him and telling him not to come back.

 Unseen TV characters

 Terry Brown

 Terry Brown is the brother of Redser and paternal uncle to the Brown children.
 In Series One, Cathy receives a call which she thinks is a heavy breather.
 She tells him to get lost, but Agnes races through saying "No, wait!
 It might be your Uncle Terry, his asthma's very bad!".
 As Agnes only has the one sibling, Dolly, it is assumed that Terry is Redser's brother, and Grandad's other son.

+It is also possible that Terry is the grandfather of Davi O'Malley mentioned by Agnes in A Madea Homecoming as Redser is not mentioned to have other brothers.